Filing Tax Returns after Divorce, Part 3

 You can find more information about the tax consequence of transferring property during divorce in IRS Publication 504, Divorced or Separated Individuals.
 For help with your individual tax situations, consult with an accountant.

-To speak with an attorneys for assistance with a QDRO, or with other aspects of marital property distribution during divorce, contact Weinberger Divorce & Family Law Group for a free consultation.
+To speak with an attorneys for assistance with a QDRO, or with other aspects of marital property distribution during divorce, contact Weinberger Divorce & Family Law Group, LLC for an initial consultation.